 The history of national unity started with the 1947 Richard’s Constitution, which stated that one of the three main objectives of the constitution, is “to promote the unity of Nigeria.”
 The other two objectives are, “to provide adequately within that unity for the diverse elements which make up the country” and “to secure greater participation by Africans in the discussion of their affairs.”6 This is one of the proofs of the British hypocrisy in the affairs of all her colonies.
 Why is it that it was at the eve of its departure from Nigeria that Britain realised that the unity of Nigeria was important?
 What is wrong with the established divide and rule strategy that was already in place and working perfectly fine since 1914?
 What is wrong with the two separate and distinctively different legislative councils that have served the British colonial rule perfectly well in their raping, pillaging and acquisitive functions?

 The simple answer is that the unity doctrine is one of the booby traps laid out for the all-believing and all-trusting Nigerians.
-The political goal of unity of diverse nations has never been achieved anywhere in the world peacefully except by murder and rape.
-In all countries where different nationalities were merged together under one flag, this ignominious experiments were achieved by military conquest.
-The process has often been hastened by the killing of all the male population in the captured territory and by the merciless abduction and raping of the mourning widows and daughters.
+The political goal of uniting diverse ethnic nations into one monolithic nation has never been achieved anywhere in the world peacefully except by murder and rape.
+In all countries where different ethnic nationalities were merged together under one flag, this ignominious political experiments were often achieved by a military conquest.
+The process has often been hastened by the killing and slaughtering of all the male population in the captured territory and by the merciless abduction and raping of the mourning widows and daughters.

 In such countries the women population are never trusted because of fear that they could carry out a revenge attack for their murdered husbands and sons.
-Sex discrimination is therefore craftily weaved and worked into the cultural milieu using all kinds of concocted traditional values and superstitions to hold the women down and separate from active participation in the political life.
-Check your history books if in doubt.
-This is the political mine field Britain laid out for Nigeria.
-And, didn’t we fall into it?
+Sex discrimination is therefore craftily weaved and worked into the cultural milieu using all kinds of concocted traditional values, myths and superstitions to hold the women down and separate from active participation in the political life.
+Check your history books if you are in doubt.
+This is the political minefield Britain laid out for Nigeria.
+And, we fell into it headlong and have remained trap within it ever since.

 It should be obvious to all discerning people that the political unity, the kind Britain designed for Nigeria, could never be achieved under a climate of cultivated and regularly sustained mistrust except by the use of fear, arson, blackmail and patronage.
 These are the instruments that were perfected by the two musketeers who stole the highest office in the land.
 It was political salesmanship galore.
 Every Nigerian that voiced a different opinion from that of the government of the day was silenced by either a threat to his life, or by blackmail or by outright offer of money and positions.
 It sure did work, at least for Ibrahim Babangida and Sani Abacha but it failed to achieve the much-touted unity of Nigeria to which every resource available to the country has been diverted since 1960.